 Contaminating plant residues associated with maize seeds? maize cobs with infected husks? soil?

 Maize is widely grown in the EPPO region and is an economically important crop.
 Tar spot is an emerging disease of maize in the USA and is considered there as a threat to maize production.
 Control strategies against the disease are currently limited and further research is needed.
 It is estimated that control will probably have to rely on good cultural practices (e.g. rotation, removal of infected plant residues), biological control or appropriate fungicide treatments and use of tolerant/resistant maize varieties (none are available at present).
-As there is a general lack of information about tar spot and P. maydis, the possible risks for the EPPO region are difficult to assess.
+As there is a general lack of information about tar spot and P. maydis, as well as uncertainties about the taxonomy of P. maydis, the possible risks for the EPPO region are difficult to assess.
 In particular, the pathways for introducing the fungus into new areas would need to be better understood.
 However, the recent emergence in the USA and the economic damage observed advocate for caution, and the EPPO Secretariat felt that the attention of NPPOs should be attracted to this maize disease.